 When you are in Pelion, you'll notice that it is more blue-collar than most other communities in America.
-35.54% of Pelion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Pelion is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Pelion who work in office and administrative support (15.69%), sales jobs (10.29%), and teaching (9.31%).
+38.24% of Pelion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Pelion is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Pelion who work in office and administrative support (12.09%), management occupations (11.44%), and business and financial occupations (8.50%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pelion has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pelion has few renters and college students.
 But the biggest reason it is quieter in Pelion than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pelion may be for you.